eddyekofo94/nvim-macro/README.md

 │   │   ├── keymaps.lua
 │   │   └── plugins.lua         # specify which modules to use in different conditions
-│   ├── modules                 # all plugin specifications and configs go here │   │   ├── base.lua            # plugin specifications in module 'base'
+│   ├── modules                 # all plugin specifications and configs go here │   │   ├── lib.lua             # plugin specifications in module 'lib'
 │   │   ├── completion.lua      # plugin specifications in module 'completion'
 │   │   ├── debug.lua           # plugin specifications in modules 'debug'
 │   │   ├── lsp.lua             # plugin specifications in module 'lsp'